Abi20M/Tuition-Management-system/README.md

 | React | A JavaScript library used for building interactive user interfaces and web applications |
 | Node.js | A server-side runtime environment that enables the development of scalable and high-performance applications with JavaScript |

-Note - The student's github account should be given in brackets e.g. (asiriRepos), this ideally should be your student id